vistaprint/backbone-computed-attributes/README.md

 ### Circular references

-Currently this Mixin has no protection against circular references, so be sure to attempt to avoid these cases.
+Currently this mixin has no protection against circular references, so be sure to attempt to avoid these cases.

 ### Binding
 You are not restricted to a single model binding or to binding only to the current Model.
 Multiple models can be passed in as an array and any model that can be accessed from the computing models context can be used.